annguyenbm/2020-NHIS-MentalHealth-Analysis/README.md

   * **tree** - develop, modify, and process decision trees
   * **reshape2** - restructure and aggregate data
   * **randomForest** - implement Breinman's random forest algorithm

-0.1.
-To install these R packages, input the following commands into R Console then press enter.
+**C. Steps to launch**

+1. Install the mentioned R packages: You can install these R packages by follow either of the following methods.
+  * **Auto Installation**

+  Step 1: Download the App's R script and open it on RStudio

+  Step 2: R will compare the packages listed in this App's R script against the existing library in the user's local computer.
+If there's any new package, R will auto-suggest user to install the new package.
+Thus, look for this system message on top of RStudio, right below the toolbar.

+  Step 3: Click the installation link.
+The new ackage installation process will be run at the Console window.

+  Step 4: Restart RStudio is highly recommended whenever a new package is installed.

+  * **Manual Installation**

+  Step 1: Open RStudio

+  Step 2: Look for the Console window in RStudio

+  Step 3: At the Console window, enter the following command

 ```{r}
 install.packages("<package_name>")
 ```

-0.2.
-Once the packages are installed, set working path directory or open project in R
+  Step 4: Restart RStudio once the packages are installed.

+2. Set working direction path or open a new project in R

+### Launch App

-0.3.
-Access the '/NHIS_App/' folder path, open the **app.R** script
+1. Access the '/NHIS_App/' folder path
+2. Open the R file **app.R**

-0.4.
-Click **Run App** button at the top tool bar
+3. Click **Run App** button at the top tool bar

-## App Status

-The current version of this app is operational and ready for use.
-Please report any errors or change recommendations to the three collaborators, whose contact information is listed below.

 ## App Collaborators and Contact Information